 The alpine gardens adjoin Belvedere’s, but couldn’t be further away in terms of look and feel.

-The latter is all carefully-cultivated geometric shapes, paths and formal arrangements.
-The former is all meandering pathways drifting randomly around rocky outcrops thick with a tumble of plants, shrubs and small trees.
+The palace gardens are all carefully-cultivated geometric shapes, paths and formal arrangements.
+The alpine gardens are all meandering pathways drifting randomly around rocky outcrops thick with a tumble of plants, shrubs and small trees.

 You can make a similar argument for the botanical garden next door, which are much bigger (and free).
 But the alpine gardens has one thing extra going for it: the bonsai.

 It’s a little bit more than just Edelweiss (I don’t recall if there was any there at all): the gardens actually cover over 4,000 plant and shrub species from alpine areas around the world and play an important conservation role.
 You’ll find everything marked with Latin and German names, but I didn’t spot any information in English.

 The collection dates back to the early 1800s and the botanical interests of Archduke John, brother of Emperor Francis I. The gardens were originally in Schönbrunn, but moved to Belvedere in the second half of the 19th century.